A predictive safety filter for learning-based control of constrained nonlinear dynamical systems: Introduction

+The application to nonlinear and probabilistic system descriptions, obtained, e.g., through machine learning techniques, is enabled via a nonlinear predictive safety filter formulation that is robust in probability and supports state and input dependent uncertainty information.
+Robustness with respect to non-uniform model uncertainties is enabled by restricting predicted backup trajectories to confident subsets of the state and input space.
+The corresponding online optimization problem has similar computational complexity to nominal MPC problems, while being less conservative compared to other robust MPC approaches~\citep[Section 3.1]{Hewing2020} that are often based on a uniform uncertainty bound.
+The proposed formulation leads to a theoretical analysis that rigorously relates parameters of the predictive safety filter and accuracy of its system model to safety in probability.
+Depending on the desired constraint satisfaction probability, this enables safe exploration beyond available data.

+We illustrate the approach using a simulated pendulum swing-up task, in which only little initial data around the stable downward position is available and overshoots of the upward position are prohibited, imposing challenging safety constraints on the system.
+Scalability and practical implementation are demonstrated in a quadrotor simulation example, considering the task of learning to quickly approach a landing position for a full-scale model with 12 states and 4 inputs.

-\paragraph{Discussion:} While the focus of this paper is the certification of RL algorithms, the concept can also be used together with, e.g., human inputs.
-For example, in case of autonomous driving, the safety filter could be used to ensure safety of either an RL-based controller or a human driver, and can be viewed as a driver assistance system that is able to overrule the student driver (or RL algorithm), if necessary for safety.
-Note, that the safety filter only has the task of keeping the system safe, but is not necessarily able to control the system `well' with respect to a certain objective (e.g. comfort criteria).
-The problem of finding a safety filter is therefore in general less complex than finding a desired optimal policy with respect to some objective and subject to constraints motivating the combination of a safety filter with an RL algorithm.
+\emph{Discussion:} While the focus of this paper is the certification of RL algorithms, the concept can also be used together with, e.g., human inputs.
+For example, in the case of autonomous driving, the safety filter could be used to ensure safety of either an RL-based controller or a human driver, and can be viewed as a driver assistance system that is able to overrule the student driver (or RL algorithm), if necessary for safety.